DIRFloortime® Therapy

 Sessions are play-based, interactive, and highly individualized.
 Rather than targeting isolated behaviors, DIRFloortime® looks below the surface to understand what a child is communicating and what support they need to grow.

-• Integrated within Speech Therapy or Occupational Therapy, with DIR guiding goals, interaction style, and clinical decision-making
+DIRFloortime® may be provided: as its own dedicated service, or integrated within Speech Therapy or Occupational Therapy with DIR guiding goals, interaction style, and clinical decision-making.

 Who DIRFloortime® Is For